-(2) Boone (July 26, 2017)
+Boone (July 26, 2017)

 One customer testified in Boone.
-Howell Sharpe, Sugar Mountain subdivision, had no complaints with the water service being provided by CWSNC.
+Mr. Howell Sharpe, Sugar Mountain subdivision, had no complaints with the water service being provide by CWSNC.
 He did, however, express concern about the amount and frequency of the Company's rate increases, comparing them unfavorably to his experience in Atlanta.

-The Company responded to witness Sharpe's rate increase concerns in its general responses to customer issues section of its report filed on August 29, 2017.
+The Company responded to Mr. Sharpe's rate increase concerns in its general responses to customer issues section of the report.

-(3) Charlotte (August 1, 2017)
+Charlotte (August 1, 2017)